 Where more than one affected family member has been affected by one other party within a family incident, they will be counted for each involvement.
 For example, where a family incident involves three affected family members and one other party, the other party will be counted separately for each affected family member, making a count of three.

 Where more than one other party is involved with one affected family member, they will be counted for each involvement.
-For example, where a family incident involves one affected family member and two other parties, each other party will be counted separately, making a count of two.
+For example, where a family incident involves one affected family member and two other parties, the affected family member will be counted separately for each other party, making a count of two.

 Where an individual is involved in multiple family incidents within the reference period they will be counted for each incident that they are involved in.